MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/lobby-invites.md

 # Lobby invites

-This article provides an overview about Lobby invites and explains how to manage state changes for lobbies that allow invites.
+This article provides an overview of Lobby invites and how to use them in the Lobby and Matchmaking SDK.

+> NOTE: Only players (i.e. title_player_account PlayFab entities) can send or receive invites.
+Game servers (i.e. game_server PlayFab entities) cannot.
+For more information on the how game servers interact with lobbies, see [Game Servers and Lobbies](lobby-server-overview.md).

 ## Invite types